rebbdif/use-cases/Pave-ios/Pave/README.md

 ## Details

+### Architecture
 App uses MVP pattern - app uses Controllers, that are driven by Presenters, that show Models.
 Presenters get data from DataProviders, that use stateless services.
 More on MVP https://medium.com/omisoft/lightweight-mvp-architecture-in-ios-a16b3da01563

+### Classes
 For the implementation of network requests to API, see **NetworkService**.

+You can see dashboard implementation in **Dashboard** folder.
+Everything you need for building a chart is in **Charts** folder.
+GraphCell is a container that contains **ChartViewController** that works with the chart.

+Money amounts are represented by **Money Amount** class, that contains amount in a currency.
+Note, that if you try to sum two amounts in different currency, a **MoneyError** will be thrown.